 New Plymouth District Council is responsible for regulating when, where and how signs can be displayed in the district including alongside local roads and rail corridors, public spaces and private property.

-Temporary signs erected for the purpose of electioneering can only be erected 9 weeks before the election (after 9 August 2025) and must be removed no later than Sunday 12 October 2025 (the day after the election).
+Election signage can only be erected 9 weeks before the election (after 9 August 2025).
+Election signage must be removed no later than Sunday 12 October 2025 (the day after the election).